Seller’s market for $2m-plus businesses

 Most owners of substantial corporate-sized businesses are unaware of the nuances, snags and caveats that lie in wait for those who fail to engage specialist corporate brokers with the right capability.

-LINK Corporate, the dedicated division within LINK Business Brokers that focuses exclusively on larger business transactions, says sellers who underestimate these complexities risk significant financial and strategic downsides.
+LINK Corporate, the dedicated division within LINK Business Brokers that focuses exclusively on high value business transactions, says sellers who underestimate these complexities risk significant financial and strategic downsides.

 Why demand is outpacing supply

 Despite this, many business owners are holding off from listing due to concerns about market timing or uncertainty around value.
-That, says Toresen, is often a missed opportunity.
+LINK Corporate says this is often a missed opportunity.

 Three things corporate vendors must get right